Before you launch your next product, consider these statistics:

 How Do You Validate?

 It may sound near-impossible to validate the above points before you have a minimum viable product.
 Luckily there are many online tools and methods for going about validation.
-As much as our group is an SEO-first organization, when it comes to working on validation it is NOT where you should be looking.
+As much as our group is an SaaS focused and SEO-first organization, when it comes to working on validation it is NOT where you should be looking.

 - Audience: Facebook’s Campaign Builder is one of the best ways to get a reliable idea of how big your audience will be if you were to advertise on Facebook.
 You aren’t obligated to advertise on Facebook.
 With more than one billion active users on Facebook, however, if there’s an audience for your product on the social networking site, then there’s an audience for your product in the real world.